projectcalico/calico/master/security/service-accounts.md

 ### Before you begin...

-Configure unique Kubernetes service accounts for your applications
+Configure unique Kubernetes service accounts for your applications.

 ### How to